 - Provide premium pay for essential workers, offering additional support to those who have borne and will bear the greatest health risks because of their service in critical infrastructure sectors; and,

-City Council have identified guiding principles to inform the process of prioritizing ideas for use funds.
+City Council has identified guiding principles to inform the process of prioritizing ideas for use funds.

 City Council and staff will work collaboratively with residents, businesses, non-profits, and other community partners and stakeholders to ensure a transparent process that is aligned with community needs.
 Additionally, the City will seek to coordinate with Johnson County and neighboring cities to maximize the transformative impact of these funds and the many other funding streams and programs included in the American Rescue Plan Act.

-The City intends to provide various options for public input opportunities to ensure all community voices are heard.
+Ongoing public input opportunities will be planned throughout the eligible use period (Dec.
+31, 2024) to ensure all voices are heard.
 As additional opportunities are scheduled, they will be promoted through City platforms and on this webpage.

 - Diversity Market (July 10, 2021)

 - Listening Session at Mercer Park (August 11, 2021)